Skip to main content

 pome session create prints two identical URLs and my agent’s MCP transport fails

 Hosted session text output currently prints the MCP URL without the /mcp suffix, so it looks identical to the REST API URL.
 An agent that mounts that URL as an MCP transport gets REST responses and fails to negotiate the handshake.
 Workaround: append /mcp to the printed URL when configuring your agent.
-Tracked as F19.

 The standalone pome twin start github path emits the suffix correctly.